 Xiaflex side effects

-bruising or bleeding in the treated hand;
+numbness, tingling, or increased pain in the treated hand;

-numbness or tingling in the treated hand;
+new or worsened movement problems in your treated hand;

-Less serious Xiaflex side effects may include:
+Common Xiaflex side effects may include:

 mild pain or tenderness in the treated hand;